Privacy policy

 • Clerk for identity, sign-in flows, account management, and secure session handling.

-• Supabase for application data storage such as mirrored user profiles, comments, and other product data.
+• Supabase for application data storage such as mirrored user profiles, comments, rock-paper-scissors games, and other product data.

 • Vercel for hosting, operational analytics, and performance monitoring.